Contrast-Security-OSS/docs/content/admin/policy_mgmt/LibraryPolicy.md

 By checking the box to **Fail libraries in violation of policy**, you allow Contrast to automatically assign a failing score to any library that violates a set policy.
 If a library fails to comply with a set policy, the name, a warning icon and the library grade are highlighted in red in the **Libraries** page.
 Hover over the icon or go the the library's details page for more information about the violation.

-If you choose this option, Contrast alerts you when adjusting Score Settings in the **Organization Management** page.
+If you choose to automatically fail libraries, Contrast alerts you when adjusting Score Settings in the **Organization Management** page.
 To learn more about scoring libraries, go to the [Score Settings](admin-orgsettings.html#score-settings) article.